 - Remove the outer layers from the head of garlic so the individual cloves are exposed.
 Chop off the top ¼ inch of the head so you can see the raw cloves within their skins.

 - Place on a 9×13 sheet of foil, drizzle with olive oil, and wrap up so the packet is tightly sealed.
-Roast in the oven for 30 minutes, until the cloves are soft to the touch.
+Roast in the oven for 45 minutes to 1 hour, until the cloves are soft to the touch.
 Remove from the foil packet and allow to cool.

 - While the garlic roasts, remove the thick stalks from the center of the kale.
 Pile the leaves on top of one another and roll together into a cigar.
 Cut the kale into thin ribbons (much like julienning basil).